Zhang Zilin

 Zhang Zilin (张梓琳 (張梓琳, Zhāng Zǐlín), born 22 March 1984) is a Chinese actress, singer, fashion model and beauty queen who was crowned Miss World 2007; she was previously crowned Miss China World 2007.
+She was the first Chinese woman to win the Miss World title.

 Biography

 Zhang was born in Weihai, Shandong, on March 22, 1984.
 She then moved to Haidian District, Beijing, where she attended high school from 1996 to 2002.
 She later completed her studies at the University of Science and Technology Beijing and obtained a degree in business administration in 2006.
 Zhang is now working as a fashion model.

 Early life

 Having grown up in an academically oriented family, Zhang has always valued her education and has had many achievements in her studies.
 Both a scholar and an athlete, Zhang Zilin began training in various types of sports at the age of eight.
 She excels in the Triple Jump and Hurdles and has undergone professional training in the 100 meter Hurdles, having won in the 10th Beijing City Youth Games in 1999.

 In 2002, Zhang finished high school and commenced her studies at the University of Science and Technology Beijing where she graduated in 2006.
 As an undergraduate, she competed in and won many athletic competitions.
 In 2005, she won the "Sports Advance Distinction Award" at her university.